 Now validate that your rule is working as expected.

 Reload your sample page.
 If you look at the Developer Tools -> Network tab, you should now see a 200 response for your tags Library!

 If you look at the Developer Tools -> Console, you should see the text “The page name is home”

-When you are making a lot of changes in Launch, it is inconvenient to have to come to the Publishing tab, add changes, and build the library each time you want to see the result.
+When you are making a lot of changes in tags, it is inconvenient to have to come to the Publishing tab, add changes, and build the library each time you want to see the result.
 Now that you have created your “Initial Setup” library, you can use a feature called “Working Library” to rapidly save your changes and rebuild the library in a single step.